awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Testing_Backup_and_Restore_of_Data/1_prerequisite.md

 ### 1.2 Deploy the infrastructure using AWS CloudFormation

-Click [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Faws-well-architected-labs-virginia.s3.amazonaws.com%2FReliability%2F200_Testing_Backup_and_Restore_of_Data%2Fbackup-lab.yaml&stackName=WA-BACKUP-LAB) to deploy the stack.
+Click [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Faws-well-architected-labs-virginia.s3.amazonaws.com%2FReliability%2F200_Testing_Backup_and_Restore_of_Data%2Fbackup-lab.yaml&stackName=WA-Backup-Lab) to deploy the stack.

+Under **PARAMETERS**:

+1. Select an **AvailabilityZone** to launch the resources in.
+1. For **LatestAmiId** leave the default value.
+This will automatically retrieve the latest AMI ID for Amazon Linux 2.
-Under **PARAMETERS**, specify an email address that you have access to for **NotificationEmail.**
+1. Specify an email address that you have access to for **NotificationEmail.**

 Check the box **I acknowledge that AWS CloudFormation might create IAM resources.**